• 8 min read

 The road conditions in Iceland in February can be adverse

-Do you need a 4x4 in Iceland in February?
+Do You Need a 4x4 in Iceland in February?

 The Ring Road will take you into areas of Iceland that receive harsher weather

-Is it safe to drive in Iceland in February?
+Is It Safe to Drive in Iceland in February?

-It’s usually safe to drive in Iceland in February, and throughout the entire winter season.
+Yes, it’s usually safe to drive in Iceland in February, and throughout the entire winter season.
 However, as is the case anywhere in the world, if bad weather arises, you’ll want to take the right precautions necessary to stay safe.
 That means that you reserve the best rental car for your Iceland trip, that you watch the weather and don't drive during a storm, that you follow all Iceland driving laws, etcetera.

 Car rental insurance will keep you (and your wallet!) safe during a trip to Iceland wherein you plan on renting a car, no matter the season.